Excerpt from How to Do No Contact Like a Boss!

 Co-parenting with a Narcissist.

-In other cases (or simultaneously), the Ex will try to continue their oppressive tactics of calling and texting at all hours, showing up unannounced to your residence, and forcing themselves onto your property and into your home uninvited as if they are still very much a part of your life…while you stand meekly aside (uttering a feeble, half-hearted protest) and watch them bull their way into your child’s room and/or rip their report card off of the refrigerator – blaming your child’s “C” on your “below-standard parenting practices”.
+In other cases (or simultaneously), the Ex will continue their oppressive tactics of calling and texting at all hours, showing up unannounced to your residence, and forcing themselves onto your property and into your home uninvited as if they are still very much a part of your life…while you stand meekly aside (uttering a feeble, half-hearted protest) and watch them bull their way into your child’s room and/or rip their report card off of the refrigerator – blaming your child’s “C” on your “below-standard parenting practices”.

 I know the trickery involved.
 One needs to grow a big set of kahunas in order to pull this off successfully.
 It entails acting in ways you wouldn’t even consider under normal circumstances.
 Not only towards the ex, but also in developing a forced coolness when it comes to your child.